 It’s a massive amount of data!
 When combined with a CRM like Salesforce or Hubspot, it’s straightforward to identify users and their info from a website.
 I can glean a ton of information from these platforms.
 It makes the ads even more targeted, and explains why people think Google and Facebook listen to their conversations.

 Now, as a consumer, I have never really thought about these tracking pixels.
 I do have ad blockers on and sometimes move between the Chrome browser and the privacy-focused Brave browser.
 I am okay having Google collect some data on me to better tailor ads and pay for some free services.

 How I found out about Fathom

 I have heard Fathom mentioned before through the Indie Hackers and Product Hunt community.
 I had not explored the analytics before Kyle McDonald mentioned moving IronMic off Google Analytics.
 Part of starting this conversation was to address how Safari is going to block Google Analytics in the next version on MacOS.

-At first, I argued we shouldn't move away from Google Analytics.
-I wanted to have the data as we scaled, but at the same time, I used Analytics to sync data back into Google Ads were we run search ads.
+At first, I argued we shouldn’t move away from Google Analytics.
+I wanted to have the data as we scaled, but at the same time, I used Analytics to sync data back into Google Ads where we run search ads.
 I believed we needed the wealth of data, but in reality, we never used the data collected on the users.
-We didn't check analytics often because the system made it hard to access the data we wanted to know quickly.
-While I am certified with Analytics and know my way around the platform, it is still not quick or easy to create reports that everyone can understand.
+We didn’t check analytics often because the system made it hard to access the data we wanted to know quickly.
+While I am certified in Analytics and know my way around the platform, it is still not quick or easy to create reports that everyone can understand.

 Sunny made a great pro and con list for us!